Certificate in International School Counselling - Online Course

 This accredited eight module course delivers 40 professional development hours.
-It is self-paced and must be completed in one year.
+It is self-paced and must be completed in six months.
 A certificate of completion will be issued.

 £1,485 for the eight module course.
 To sign up, please follow the PayPal link below (please note that once you have signed up for the course, no refunds will be given).